 The reasons I do not trade currency directly for profit are:

-- Currency trading is zero sum – It is a zero sum game (or slightly negative minus transaction costs and opportunity cost).
+- Currency trading is zero-sum – It is a zero-sum game (or slightly negative minus transaction costs and opportunity cost).
 This is the most important point.
-You need to meditate what a zero sum game is before you decide to invest.
-Think about it read about it, what is zero sum vs. positive sum.
-Who wins in zero sum investing compared to positive sum investing?
+You need to meditate what a zero-sum game is before you decide to invest.
+Think about it read about it, what is zero-sum vs. positive-sum.
+Who wins in zero-sum investing compared to positive-sum investing?

 - Everyone is trading on technicals – There use to be an adage, that is trade currency on technical not fundamentals.
 This is the mistake that every currency trader made, that is in the old days they tried to buy and sell based on macro movements in the money supply and demand and its relation to other currencies.
 Well people got the idea and every guy out there swinging is trading on technicals.
-I am in a quandary if this has not make the market more sensitive to signals and more efficient in terms of technical indicators.
+I am in a quandary if this has not made the market more sensitive to signals and more efficient in terms of technical indicators.
 Maybe I believe too much in Paredo‘s paradox, that is you have to zig when everyone else zags.

 - Investing Disclaimer: I do trade in an informal way because I do business in two worlds, Europe and America.
 Since I am more on the sidelines of the market, I trade more on fundamentals, by trying to estimate a natural exchange rate between two currencies and look to see where it trades in relation to this.
 I simply move money rather than trade options or anything with time decay.